How to Measure Event ROI in 2026

 Here’s how to measure event ROI in a way that helps you decide where to spend next quarter.
 Stop counting names.
 Start measuring conversations and pipeline.
 Trade show ROI improves when you track what matters, not what’s easy to count.
 Your event marketing ROI depends on it.

-Why Cost-Per-Lead Is a Bad Metric for Event ROI
+Why Event Cost Per Lead Is a Bad Metric

 Events are different.
 You flew a team across the country.
 You paid for a booth, a hotel block, a stack of branded pens nobody wanted.
 You had 80 conversations.
 Some were five minutes of small talk about the appetizers.
 Some were 30 minutes with a VP who described their exact problem and asked for a demo.